KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-group_2_sd_lab_5th_sem/SRS Document.md

 3. View products : A valid user of the system can view the existing products and their details like product name, brand, price per unit, quantity.

-4. Update product details : A valid user of the system can update the details of existing products like updating product quantity of existing product.

-5. Remove a product : A valid user of the system can remove an existing product in cases like product expiry.
+4. Delete a product : A valid user of the system can remove an existing product in cases like product expiry.

-6. Sell products : A valid user of the system can sell one or more products and once the products are sold, the database will be updated.

-7. Add new customer : A valid user of the system can add a new customer by providing details like customer name, mobile number, address.
+5. Search for a product by name: A valid user of the system can search for an existing product by providing product name.

-8. View customer details : A valid user of the system can view the details of existing customers.

 ## 2. Non-Functional Requirements:
 1. Minimum system requirements:
 	 1. RAM - 1GB
 	 2. Processor - Pentium Dual Core 1.8 Ghz or better
    	 3. Operating System - Linux / Windows 7 or later

 2. Performance requirements:
 	 1. The system should remain accessible 24x7.